-The calibration phase began with the Regional Teams selecting sets of wetlands that clearly represented a broad range of condition for each CRAM Attribute.
-Data from these assessments were used to adjust the number of metrics and the number of alternative states of some metrics, and to revise the text of the CRAM assessment forms and within the CRAM Users Manual.
+The calibration phase was used to determine if the draft wetland classification scheme, the attributes, the metrics, and the narrative descriptions of alternative states were (1) clear and

 Calibration has involved iterative adjustments to the classification system and the metrics during multiple field tests by each Regional Team.
 The amount of revision has declined steadily, but minor changes are expected to continue as the number of CRAM users and the amount of its use increases.
-For the CRAM version used in the Validation Phase, all the regional teams were able to meet the targeted within-team and between-team QAQC standards of 10% and 20%, respectively, for each Metric.
+For the CRAM version used in the Validation Phase, all the regional teams were able to meet the targeted within-team and between-team QAQC standards of 10% and 20%, respectively, for each metric.

 Attributes Metrics

 Buffer and Landscape Context Landscape Connectivity

 Buffer:

 Percent of AA with Buffer

 Average Buffer Width

 Buffer Condition

-Hydrology Water Source
+Water Source

-Hydroperiod or Channel Stability
+Hydro ology Hydroperiod or Channel Stability

 Hydrologic Connectivity

 Physical Structural Patch Richness

-1 Hyorean Topographic Complexity
+i iiysicai Topographic Complexity

 Biotic Plant Community:

 Structure Number of Plant Layers Present or Native Species Richness (vernal pools only)

 Number of Co-dominant Species

 Percent Invasion

 Horizontal Interspersion and Zonation

 Vertical Biotic Structure